-- 257. The higher temperatures and extended periods of droughts that San Miguel County will face as a result of climate change will substantially increase its risk of wildfire and its consequential damages.
-The number of wildfires and the size of the area burned are expected to increase over the next three decades, and the wildfire threat will extend to higher elevations, where historically there was a much lower wildfire risk, which could potentially include areas where mitigation has not been as high a priority. - 258.
-Since San Miguel County is the first responder for wildfires that start on private or state land, and its anticipated response costs for such fires can reach hundreds of thousands of dollars per day, the County faces enormous financial liabilities from increased wildfire risk. - 259.
+- 226. All Plaintiffs expect increased costs from increased wildfire risk due to climate change.
+The Plaintiffs' response, prevention, mitigation and/or recovery costs are increasing and will continue to increase. - 227.
+The higher temperatures and extended periods of droughts that San Miguel County will face as a result of climate change will substantially increase its risk of wildfire and its consequential damages.
+The number of wildfires and the size of the area burned are expected to increase over the next three decades, and the wildfire threat will extend to higher elevations, where historically there was a much lower wildfire risk, which could potentially include areas where mitigation has not been as high a priority. - 228.
+Since San Miguel County is the first responder for wildfires that start on private or state land, and its anticipated response costs for such fires can reach hundreds of thousands of dollars per day, the County faces enormous financial liabilities from increased wildfire risk. - 229.
 San Miguel County is already seeing a trend of larger, more frequent fires.
 In 2002, the Burn Canyon fire, started by lightning, consumed a devastating 31,300 acres of forest, costing \$35.3 million to fight.
-In 2014, the Board of County Commissioners recognized that a "warming climate has accentuated" wildfire occurrence from natural patterns. - 260.
-San Miguel County also faces the likelihood of increased premiums for wildfire insurance it carries for County property as a result of this increased risk. - 261.
-Boulder County has responsibility for wildfire mitigation planning in a County where in just one of its two wildfire management zones, over 8,700 households exist in wildfire-prone areas in homes valued at over \$3 billion.
-Much of the City's invaluable water supply also comes from high-elevation, forested watersheds and reservoirs. - 262.
-The City of Boulder's Fire-Rescue Department is tasked with protecting life and property through fire prevention, education and risk reduction activities, fire suppression, emergency medical and rescue services, and coordination with neighboring fire districts.
+In 2014, the Board of County Commissioners recognized that a "warming climate has accentuated" wildfire occurrence from natural patterns. - 230.
+San Miguel County also faces the likelihood of increased premiums for wildfire insurance it carries for County property as a result of this increased risk. - 231.
+Boulder County has responsibility for wildfire mitigation planning in a County where in just one of its two wildfire management zones, over 8,700 households exist in wildfire prone areas in homes valued at over \$3 billion.
+Much of the City's invaluable water supply also comes from high-elevation forested watersheds and reservoirs.

+- 232. The City of Boulder's Fire-Rescue Department is tasked with protecting life and property through fire prevention, education and risk reduction activities, fire suppression, emergency medical and rescue services, and coordination with neighboring fire districts.
 The Department is responsible for "[p]rotecting more than \$21 billion dollars' worth of property within Boulder."
-As of 2007, the value of fire-prone structures and estimated contents in the City of Boulder's wildland-urban interface alone was \$2.5 billion.

-- 263. Both Boulder County and the City of Boulder have already suffered substantial and additional costs related to the increasing wildfire risk, including general suppression costs, prevention costs, and rehabilitation costs (of roads, forests, watersheds).
-These costs are significant, and Plaintiffs face the risk of continuing and increasing costs in the future as wildfires are likely to increase. - 264.
-With current trends and predicted increases in drought and heat combined with earlier snowmelt, the frequency of wildfires is increasing and will continue to do so, further endangering a high-risk area filled with homes, water reservoirs, ecological hotspots, and wildlife. - 265.
-Plaintiffs have already had to, or will need to, increase their fire mitigation and firefighting response costs due to the increased risk of wildfire caused by climate change.
-The Boulder County Sheriff's Office has likewise increased staff in recent years in part to respond to these needs. - 266.
+As of 2007, the value of fire-prone structures and estimated contents in the City of Boulder's wildland-urban interface alone was \$2.5 billion. - 233.
+Both Boulder County and the City of Boulder have already suffered substantial and additional costs related to the increasing wildfire risk associated with current trends, including general suppression costs, prevention costs, and rehabilitation costs (of roads, forests, watersheds).
+These costs are significant, and Plaintiffs face the risk of continuing and increasing costs in the future as wildfires are likely to increase. - 234.
+With current trends and predicted increases in drought and heat combined with earlier snowmelt, the frequency of wildfires is increasing and will continue to do so, further endangering a high-risk area filled with homes, water reservoirs, ecological hotspots, and wildlife. - 235.
+The Plaintiffs have already had to, or will need to, increase their fire mitigation and firefighting response costs due to the increased risk of wildfire caused by climate change.
+The Boulder County Sheriff's Office has likewise increased staff in recent years. - 236.
 Boulder County is also facing costs to adapt to and reduce wildfire risk, such as through its Wildfire Partners Program, which was created in 2014 in acknowledgment of an increased risk of fire from climate change.
 This Program assists County homeowners to protect their homes against wildfire.